mkierc/advent-of-code/2017/readme.md

 - [x] Part Two - After 10000000 bursts of activity, how many bursts cause a node to become infected?

 #### [Day 23: Coprocessor Conflagration](src/day_23)
-- [ ] Part One - If you run the program, how many times is the mul instruction invoked?
+- [x] Part One - If you run the program, how many times is the mul instruction invoked?
+- [ ] Part Two - After setting register a to 1, if the program were to run to completion, what value would be left in register h?